pulp-bio/tcn_under_review/README.md

 The TCN is implemented in the module ``tcn.py``.
 1. Run ``visualize_tcn_table.ipynb`` (or equivalently ``visualize_tcn_table.py``) to generate the TCN, its ``torchinfo.ModelStatistics``, and the printed table.
 2. See the printed table in the standard output or in the file ``tcn_table.txt``.

+The generated output file is identical to the one we already available in the repository.